 *do it yourself, do it with other, do it anyway.

-In colaboration with AiR Studio students at Central Saint Martins explore the notion of staying* as a method to art practice.
+In colaboration with Archway Investigations and Responses [AiR Studio] students at of Byam Shaw (now CSM) explored the notion of staying* as a method of art practice.
 The physical, social, economic, political, historical, and mythical of Archway provided raw material for real-time dialogues, exchanges, experiments, and interventions.
 Myself and fellow XD pathway students offered camera obscura demonstrations on Archway's pavements, in locals shops, cafes, pubs, parks, and alleyways.

 © Bryony Hussey 2020